Israel says U.N. vote won't hasten Palestinian state

 The deduction, equal to two months' worth of Palestinian tax receipts, would be painful for Abbas's cash-strapped government in Ramallah.
 But it would stop short of a formal suspension of transfers vital to the economy in the occupied West Bank.

 Israel has previously frozen payments to the PA during times of heightened security and diplomatic tensions, provoking strong international criticism, such as when the U.N. cultural body UNESCO granted the Palestinians full membership a year ago.
-(Editing by Crispian Balmer and Myra MacDonald)
+(Editing by Crispian Balmer and Alastair Macdonald)